 - Tuesday Night Races for those who like to compete, learn how to race or just for the fun of it.

 - Cat Regatta

 Racing a sailboat is loads of fun, even if you are not the competitive type, and its probably the best way to improve your sailing skills.
 And of course the food, refreshments and company afterwards on the Deck can’t be beat!

-Other organized events include Sail Past (a celebration of the year’s first Learn-to-Sail graduates, July 15)
+Other organized events include Sail Past, which is a celebration of the year’s first Learn-to-Sail graduates

 Don’t forget Friday Night Social Sailing.
 This isn’t a race event, but its a lot of fun.
 Every Friday evening, starting in early June, a group of “social sailors” gathers at the Club to enjoy sailing together a socializing on the Deck afterwards.
 Come out and join us!

 Everyone likes unsolicited advice, right?
 Well, here are some “go fast” tips either developed in-house at KSC, or found from around the web.
 If you have any suggestions to add, send an e-mail to firstname.lastname@example.org

 - A quicker way to recover from a capsize to windward in high winds (from Laser sailor Doug Peckover at Improper Course)

 - Pinching and footing (from Judith Krimski at Center of Effort)